-- Right-click on the lidar_data.lasd layer in the Contents Pane then select Properties.
-Navigate to LAS Filter. - Under Classification Codes, make sure only Unassigned and Ground are selected.
+Right-click on the lidar_data.lasd layer in the Contents Pane then select Properties.
+Navigate to LAS Filter.
+Under Classification Codes, make sure only Unassigned and Ground are selected.
 Under Return Values make sure only First of Many and Single are selected.
-Click OK to change the filter.
+Click Apply and then OK to change the filter.